superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 - clean, chunk, and embed LinkedIn posts
 - build a retrieval client to query LinkedIn posts
 - use a rerank pattern to improve retrieval accuracy
-- visualize content retrieved for a given query in a 2D plot using UMAP
+- visualize content retrieved for a given query in a 2D plot, using UMAP

 If, before continuing, you want to refamiliarize yourself with the **basics of RAG systems**, we encourage you check out this excellent article on VectorHub: [Retrieval Augmented Generation](https://hub.superlinked.com/retrieval-augmented-generation).